dsifford/CSC_3110/assignment_02/assignment_02.md

 > Outline an exhaustive-search algorithm for the Hamiltonian circuit problem.

+Starting with a given vertex, and with a list of all vertices in the graph...

+1. Arbitrarily search down an unvisited vertex, proceeding down the next unvisited vertex repeatedly until either there are no more moves or until we return to the starting vertex.
+2. While searching, keep a list of visited vertices.
+3. If there are no more moves, move up 1 vertex and choose another vertex and continue searching until an event in step 1 happens.
+4. If we land at the starting vertex, check to see that all vertices have been visited.
+If not, move up 1 vertex and continue searching until an event in step 1 happens.
+5. If there are no more paths to take, then the graph fails and is not a Hamiltonian circuit.

 # Exercises 3.5:

 ## 10. Problem 1 (part a & b) (4 points)